henrymbuguak/Scrumboard-created-using-Django-and-Angular/README.md

 ### Djangu Rest API Framework

 Our rest api is created using django rest api framework and this offers a clean way to create api in django.
-Django rest api framework help us create secure api, ensuring that only authorized user can access our data.
+Django rest api framework help us create secure rest api, ensuring that only authorized user can access our data.

 ### Angular Js